courselabs/kubernetes/labs/ingress/README.md

 kubectl wait --for=condition=Ready pod -n ingress-nginx -l app.kubernetes.io/name=ingress-nginx
 ```

-> Browse to localhost:8000 / localhost:30000.
+> Browse to http://localhost:8000 or http://localhost:30000.
 There are no apps running in the cluster but you'll get a 404 response, which comes from the ingress controller

 The ingress controller is powered by Nginx, but you don't need to configure routing inside Nginx - you treat it as a black box and do all the configuration with Ingress objects.